 Has 200 mini bulbs.
-66 feet long.
+Is 66 feet long.
 Lightweight.
 Has a USB end and power adapter for versatility.
 Waterproof string.
-Remote can turn lights on/off, adjust brightness and flashing speed.
+Remote can turn lights on/off, and adjust brightness or flashing speed.
 Easy to use.

 Lights get tangled easily.

 Pack of 12.
 Each has 20 LED lights.
-7 feet long.
+Seven feet long.
 Battery-powered with a lifespan of 48 hours.
 Waterproof string.
 Lightweight.
 Portable.
 Easy to shape.
 Low energy consumption.

 Individual strings may be too short for some.

 It runs on USB power or AA batteries, depending on your setup and needs.
 Soft and warm settings adjust to your needs, while the lights can flicker or stay lit.
 People love using it in their bedrooms or as a canvas for their home decor.

 Batteries not included.
 Some people wish this was brighter.